Malabo: Climate

 Malabo features a tropical monsoon climate (Köppen Am).
 Malabo receives on average 1,850 mm of rain per year.
 The city has a pronounced, albeit short, sunnier (but still cloudy) dry season from December through February.
 January is normally its driest month with 29 mm of rain falling on average.
 It also has a very long cloudy wet season that covers the remaining nine months from March to November.
 On average, the months hit hardest by the wet season are September and October, which receive 500 mm of rain and showers between them.

 Daytime temperatures do not vary at all day to day, and vary only a few degrees throughout the entire year.
 At night, the average low temperature is 20 to 21 °C in every month of the year but January to April have a slightly higher diurnal range because it is clearer.
 Nonetheless, with only 1,020 hours of sunshine per year, Malabo is one of the cloudiest, wettest and most lightning-prone capitals of the world, and experiences much fog and haze even when it is not raining in the driest months.

 Administration

-The mayor is María Coloma Edjang Mbengono who establishes the municipal services prescribed by law, which are the responsibility of the municipality.
-These include drinking water and others public sources, lighting, paving of roads, cemeteries, cleaning and sanitation, the sanitary waste treatment and waste, disinfecting, emergency first aid, health inspections and drinks, health inspection of poor housing, public banks, slaughterhouses, markets and the elimination of stagnant water.
+The mayor is María Coloma Edjang Mbengono, who establishes the municipal services prescribed by law, which are the responsibility of the municipality.
+These include drinking water and other public sources, lighting, paving of roads, cemeteries, cleaning and sanitation, the sanitary waste treatment and waste, disinfecting, emergency first aid, health inspections and drinks, health inspection of poor housing, public banks, slaughterhouses, markets, and the elimination of stagnant water.